 Pretty Guardian Sailor Moon (2003 TV series)

 Pretty Guardian Sailor Moon is a Japanese tokusatsu television series based on the Sailor Moon manga created by Naoko Takeuchi.
 It was produced by Toei Company.

 Pretty Things are an English rock band, formed in 1963 in London.
 They took their name from Willie Dixon's 1955 song "Pretty Thing".

 List of all pretty images and pictures.
 Browse latest and popular pretty ideas

 Pretty Little Liars: The Perfectionists

-Pretty Little Liars: The Perfectionists is an American mystery thriller drama television series created by I. Marlene King.
+Pretty Little Liars: The Perfectionists is an American crime thriller mystery drama television series created by I. Marlene King.
 The series is a sequel to Pretty Little Liars and was loosely based on the novel The Perfectionists by Sara Shepard.

 Pretty on the Inside